jwizard-bot/jwizard-core/docker/README.md

 # JWizard Core

 JWizard is an open-source Discord music bot handling audio content from various multimedia sources with innovative web player.
-This repository contains the core of the application, which supports the Discord API event handlers and message broker handling events from web interface.
+This image contains the core of the application, which supports the Discord API event handlers and message broker handling events from web interface.
 Use JWizard Audio Client for make interactions with Lavalink nodes.
 Ready for clustering based on shard-offset system.